 The Dhampir assumes their rightful mantle as an apex Malefic, and may banish an unwanted creature from their sight.
-By exhausting four liters of stolen blood and cutting their hand, taking a wound to that limb, the Dhampir is able to deliver a touch attack with an OOC call that disperses any Night Malefic (even incorporeal ones) for at least an hour.
+By exhausting one liter of stolen blood and cutting their hand, taking a wound to that limb, the Dhampir is able to deliver a touch attack with an OOC call that disperses any Night Malefic (even incorporeal ones) for an hour.
 This does, however, draw the creature’s attention to the Dhampir in the future, for good or ill.

 Unlock: This power is gained when the Dhampir commits an atrocity that has a high probability of creating a Night Malefic, such as eating a baby in front of its mother, or killing a human that they have sworn an oath to protect.
 This act becomes one of the Dhampir’s touchstone memories and is among the last to be lost.

 Flaw: Unlike other powers, there is no negative permanent consequence to the Dhampir for acquiring this power (aside from likely creating an unfriendly Malefic).
 However, each time this power is used, the Dhampir takes on a temporary Minor Compulsion for the duration of the event based on the targeted Malefic’s nature.

 Vampires are the highest order of Malefic, and Dhampirs have inherited some of this birthright.
 With patience, a Dhampir of this magnitude may use a piece of a Malefic to summon it into their presence sometime that night.

 Staff must be alerted that this power is being invoked, and then the Dhampir must spend ten minutes at sundown rubbing and concentrating on the object in their possession associated with the Malefic in question.
 Without fail, that creature will present itself to the Dhampir before the sun rises.